vacp2p/rfc/content/docs/rfcs/38/README.md

 The node then participates in a number of query rounds in which it solicits other node's opinion in query rounds.
-Given a set of $n$ leaderless computational nodes, a gossip-based protocol is presumed to exist which which allows members to discover, join, and leave a weakly transitory maximally connected graph.
+Given a set of $n$ leaderless computational nodes, a gossip-based protocol is presumed to exist which allows members to discover, join, and leave a weakly transitory maximally connected graph.
 Joining this graph allows each node to view a possibly incomplete node membership list of all other nodes.
 This view may change as the protocol advances, as nodes join